Photo Source: Copyrighted © 2019

-Approximately 400,000 Phutai people live across three countries in Southeast Asia: Laos (154,000), Vietnam (150,000) and Thailand (70,000).
+The Phutai live across three countries in Southeast Asia: Laos, Vietnam and Thailand.
 Phutai may also live in south-west Yunnan Province, China.
 A number of Phutai refugees were granted asylum in the USA.
 A small community has lived in the Los Angeles area since the late 1970s.

 In all of the countries where they live, it is difficult for researchers to identify the Phutai because they have merged with other communities.
 In Vietnam they have not been granted status as a distinct ethnic group, but they are one of many subgroups lumped together under the official 'Thai' minority.
 In Laos, the 1995 census listed a population of 472,458 Phutai people, but this inflated figure included groups such as the Tai Dam (Black Tai), Tai Kao (White Tai) and Tai Deng (Red Tai).
 Although ethnically they are distinct, there are only slight differences between the languages of these groups.
 The name Phutai has a generic meaning, 'Tai people', which further complicates attempts to classify them.
 Despite this murky situation, some other ethnic groups envy the Phutai because of their rich cultural heritage.
 They are a proud people who still preserve their traditions.

 Many Phutai in Vietnam, and to a lesser degree in Laos, remain animists, with minimal Buddhist influence.
 Buddhism is stronger among the Phutai in Thailand, but worldwide only about 50 per cent of Phutai people identify themselves as Buddhists.